-NEW STANDARDS, INTERPRETATIONS AND AMENDMENTS ADOPTED BY THE GROUP FROM 1 JANUARY 2017
+NEW STANDARDS, INTERPRETATIONS AND AMENDMENTS ADOPTED SINCE JANUARY 1ST.
+2018

-The Group applied for the first time certain amendments to the standards, which are effective for annual periods beginning on or after 1 January 2017.
-The Group has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.
+The Group adopted for the first time certain amendments to the standards, which are effective for annual periods beginning on or after 1 January 2018.
+The Group has not early adopted any standards, interpretations or amendments that have been issued but not yet effective.

 The nature and the impact of each amendment is described below: